Want to save money on your car insurance? Find and compare free custom quotes here.

 Rates by Credit Score

-Insurance companies determine their own credit score when calculating premiums.
+Insurance companies determine their own insurance credit score rating system when calculating premiums.
 The main reason for this is so that companies can estimate insurance losses.
 These three factors are known to influence the credit score the most:

 - Payment history